-We implemented an on-line questionnaire for graduating seniors during the 2009-2010 academic year to supplement the traditional exit interview system.
-This on-line survey is conducted at the end of every academic term.
+We implemented an on-line questionnaire for graduating seniors to supplement the traditional exit interview system.
+This on-line survey is conducted at the end of every academic term and up-dated as needed.
 We have used the results of this survey to guide the program changes noted above.
+We also collect program assessment data from nine questions from various core and elective courses from our program.